How to Avoid SD-WAN Deployment Pitfalls: 5 Key Questions Around Verification and Optimization (Part 2)

 In my Part 1 post, I reviewed some of the most common questions (and answers) that arise during the Day 0, or baseline planning phase of SD-WAN deployment.
 This included looking at how to inventory internal applications, catalogue SaaS/IaaS application, and identify priority traffic.
 In Part 2, I’m going to dive into Day 1 (verification) and Day 2 (operations) questions and challenges.

 If you recall, when it comes to SD-WAN planning, LiveAction breaks the process into three phases: baseline planning (Day 0), deployment verification (Day 1), and ongoing operational insight (Day 2).
 Again, I’ll point you to one of our recent blog posts on the topic if you’d like more detail.
-However, in quick review, Day 1, allows NetOps to fully visualize the SD-WAN policies they’ve created for applications, VPNs, DSCP, and service provider tunnels, and verify and monitor the end-to-end service performance behaviors.
+However, in quick review, Day 1, allows NetOps to fully visualize the SD-WAN policies they’ve created for application performance, VPNs, DSCP, and service provider tunnels, and verify and monitor the end-to-end application performance behaviors.
 During this process, you can also use bandwidth consumption, QoS marking, and policy verification to isolate problems, identify their root cause and reach a resolution quickly.
 Day 2 folds in the ongoing operationalizing features needed to properly manage your SD-WAN deployment on a day-to-day basis.
 This includes rich visual analytics, custom dashboards, alerts, reports and rapid troubleshooting.

 What are some of the challenges customer’s face, or questions they have, when verifying and operationalizing an SD-WAN?
 Here are five common Day 1 and 2 questions/challenges we’re often asked about SD-WAN: